puffyCid/artemis-api/artemis-docs/docs/Artifacts/ESXi Artifacts/shellhistory.md

 # Shell History

 ESXi systems track shell history when connected via SSH in the file `/.ash_history`.
-Artemis supports extracting entries from the `/.ash_history` file.
+Artemis supports extracting entries from the .ash_history file.
+The ash_history file is cleared on reboot.

 Other parsers:

-- Any program that read a text file
+- Any program that can read a text file

 ## Collection